Unlocking the Secrets of Success | Breaking Barriers founder Matthew Powell wants to help refugees into stable, meaningful work.

 “Those stats blew my mind,” says Powell, who researched refugee integration during his masters in environment and development at the LSE before founding the company in 2015.
 “Integration makes sense for everyone.
 Not only does it make fiscal sense to get them off welfare and into work, but they have a hell of a lot of skills, and eagerness to contribute, and can fill many skills shortages.”

-He points to the many employment barriers facing refugees, including a lack of UK work experience, a poor understanding about how the UK labor market and recruitment processes work, and employers who don’t recognise foreign qualifications.
+He points to the many employment barriers facing refugees, including a lack of UK work experience, a poor understanding about how the UK labour market and recruitment processes work, and employers who don’t recognise foreign qualifications.

 It’s the first charity of its kind in the UK.
 “In the US, you’re given a formal resettlement provider by the state but here there’s no state-funded or statutory refugee support service.
 Refugees have to look out for themselves,” he says.

-Refugees are referred to Breaking Barriers through other charities and job centers or by word of mouth.
+Refugees are referred to Breaking Barriers through other charities and job centres or by word of mouth.
 They are then given individualised, bespoke support packages.
 “A one-size-fits-all approach isn’t going to work.” says Powell.
 “We help refugees of all nationalities, ages, genders, careers and educational backgrounds.
 Being a refugee might be the only thing they have in common with each other.”

 Individuals are encouraged to set short-medium-and long-term goals.
 “We’re not just saying, ‘Right, we’re going to get you into a job’,” explains Powell.
 “We’re asking, ‘How do we get you to where you need to be to be fully independent and self-sustaining?”